robb-romans/docs-repo-template/rst/getting-started-content-architecture/readme.md

      code samples.

 ````
-Then, I replaced the values in the examples to use the environment variables.
+In the use case examples, replace the endpoint, auth-token, and tenant-id values or variables with the common environment variables.